logto-io/docs/docs/docs/references/users/social-identities.md

 The _identities_ can NOT be updated using "Admin Console" or "Management API".

-Every time the user signs in with a social connector, their _identities_ will be automatically updated with user info retrieved from the identity provider.
+Every time the user signs in with a social connector, their _identities_ will be automatically imported or updated from the identity provider.

 :::